Northern red snapper

+It is closed related to Lutjanus purpureus, the southern red snapper or Caribbean red snapper, and both have been considered to be the same species in the past.

 Taxonomy

 The northern red snapper was first formally described in 1860 as Mesoprion campechanus by the Cuban zoologist Felipe Poey with the type locality given as Campeche in Mexico.
 The specific name reflects the type locality.

 Characteristics

 The northern red snapper's body is very similar in shape to other snappers, such as the mangrove snapper, mutton snapper, lane snapper, and dog snapper.
 All feature a sloped profile, medium-to-large scales, a spiny dorsal fin, and a laterally compressed body.
 Northern red snapper have short, sharp, needle-like teeth, but they lack the prominent upper canine teeth found on the mutton, dog, and mangrove snappers.
 They are rather large and are red in color.

 This snapper reaches maturity at a length of about 39 cm.
 The common adult length is 60 cm, but may reach 100 cm.
-The maximum published weight is 50 lb, 4 oz (22.79 kg) and the oldest reported age is 100+ years.
+The maximum published weight is 50 lb, 4 oz (22.79 kg) and the oldest reported age is 57+ years.

 Coloration of the northern red snapper is light red, with more intense pigment on the back.
 It has 10 dorsal spines, 14 soft dorsal rays, three anal spines and eight to 9 anal soft rays.
 Juvenile fish (shorter than 30–35 cm) can also have a dark spot on their sides, below the anterior soft dorsal rays, which fades with age.